FLRW Kinematic-Induced Measurement of the Hubble Constant from Cosmic Chronometer and Redshift Drift Observations: Discussions

 \section{Discussions}

-Prior model-independent CC reconstructions in the literature suggest the Hubble tension may not be significant, but their large uncertainties ($\sim$7-15\%) provide insufficient evidence for definitive conclusions.
-The convergence of similar findings from TRGB distance measurements further underscores the need for enhanced precision in these assessments.
-The precision achieved through geometric embedding enables $H_0$ constraints at the few-percent level without relying on early-universe physics or local calibration hierarchies.
-This enhanced precision will provide the statistical power necessary to definitively assess whether the Hubble tension reflects systematic uncertainties in existing measurements or genuine departures from $\Lambda$CDM cosmology.
+Prior model-independent CC reconstructions suggested the Hubble tension may not be significant, but their large uncertainties ($\sim$7-15\%) provided insufficient evidence for definitive conclusions.
+The precision achieved through geometric embedding enables $H_0$ constraints at the few-percent level without relying on early-universe physics or local calibration hierarchies, providing the statistical power necessary to definitively assess whether the Hubble tension reflects systematic uncertainties or genuine departures from $\Lambda$CDM cosmology.

-This approach imposes global consistency requirements across the extended redshift range ($z \lesssim 2$ to $z \sim 5$), where the kinematic constraint must be simultaneously satisfied by all observations.
-Notably, this global consistency naturally resolves the redshift misalignment challenge between CC and SL datasets without requiring functional assumptions nor smoothing about redshift evolution.
-Furthermore, the independent systematic uncertainties of CC and SL datasets enable cross-validation and mutual error suppression through the kinematic coupling.